kosukeimai/dynCluster/README.md

     ## ...
     ```

-    + The ultimate goal in this example is to see how well dynCluster can recover the three true clusters and the dyadic cluster memberships.

 2. We then implement dynCluster in R using the function `mainZTM`.
 This function wraps and calls C++ functions (e.g., `mainRcpp`) from dynCluster.
     ```R
     # load library